-Money-back Guaranty: Try this course and if you are not satisfied with the value you received from the course, just send an email to Udemy support and they will give you a 100% refund within 30 days.
+Money-back Guaranty: Try this course and if you are not satisfied with the value you received from the course, just send an email within 30 days of registering for the course and we will give you a 100% refund.

 This course is part of an overall curriculum that is designed around helping students develop the skills required for a high-impact Agile Project Management role.
 Most students will want to take the complete curriculum rather than individual courses.
 The complete curriculum should be taken in the following order: